OnurCore/CS319Project/README.md

   - Analytic tools for instructors (Grading system)
     - Comparing grades between groups and instructor
     - Instructor grade import - export
-  - Student forums: Allows students or TAs to share questions and answers among each other.
+  - Student forums: Allows students and TAs to share questions and answers among each other.